Master of Social Work Frequently Asked Questions

 Field Placement

-For Traditional Standing students, two 560-hour field placements (the first completed at end of generalist coursework and the second at the end of specialized coursework) are required.
-For Advanced Standing students, one 560-hour field placement (completed at end of advanced coursework) is required.
+For Traditional Standing students, two field placements (the first 400-hour placement completed at end of generalist coursework and the second 500-hour placement at the end of specialized coursework) are required.
+For Advanced Standing students, one 500-hour field placement (completed at end of advanced coursework) is required.
 For additional information regarding field placement, please download our field planning FAQ.

 Student Support

 Your Support Specialist is your on-the-ground advocate at the University – from questions on textbooks to registration to financial aid and more, they are there to help you make your academic journey successful.
-And of course, this dedicated support is provided in addition to the tremendous support you will receive from program staff, your academic advisor, course instructors, and fellow classmates.
+This dedicated support is provided in addition to the tremendous support you will receive from program staff, your academic advisor, course instructors, and fellow classmates.

 For additional information on student resources, please visit our Student Support and Resources page.